canalplus/rx-player/doc/api/Creating_a_Player.md

 - `"screen"`: The loaded video Representation will be throttled according to the screen's dimensions.
-Simply written, the RxPlayer won't try to play Representation with a resolution higher than the screen resolution with the exception of the immediately superior resolution if no Representation has the same resolution than the screen.
+Simply written, the RxPlayer won't try to play Representation with a resolution higher than the screen resolution with the exception of the immediately superior resolution if no Representation has the same resolution as the screen.

   You might prefer this value over `"videoElement"` to stay ready when and if the user decides to enter a "fullscreen mode".